SpaceG/spaceg.github.io/_posts/2015-10-11-port80-nginx-server-on-ubuntu-linux-servers-run-sails.js.markdown

-To change the Port from Ngnix to :81 is very easy steps. : Open your path in your Terminal root. go to this path <code> /etc/nginx/sites-enabled/  </code>
+To change the Port from Ngnix to :81 in very easy steps. : Open your path in your Terminal root. go to this path <code> /etc/nginx/sites-enabled/  </code>